Avenge-D/Distributed-Task-Queue-System/README.md

 A robust, production-ready distributed task queue built with Python, FastAPI, Redis, and PostgreSQL.
 Avenge-R is designed to handle background processing, scheduled tasks, and provides a sleek live dashboard for monitoring task status.
 #backenddev

+Note: Here .Env file has been replaced with .env.exmple for security purpose.

 ## 🚀 Features

 * **Distributed Workers:** Horizontally scalable worker processes for asynchronous task execution.